FlaxEngine/FlaxDocs/manual/scripting/cpp/index.md

 ## C\+\+ scripting with Flax

-Flax supports **hot-reloading C\+\+** code in Editor which greatly improves the workflow.
-It works in the same way as for C# scripting and can be configured in Editor Options.
-You can also close Editor, compile scripts from Visual Studio and open project with Visual Studio debuggeer.
+Flax supports **hot-reloading C\+\+** code which greatly improves the workflow.
+It works in the same way as for C# scripting and can be configured in the editor options.
+You can also close the editor, compile the scripts from Visual Studio and open the project with the Visual Studio debugger.

 In many cases before using a specific API type (eg. `PointLight` actor or `Model` asset) you have to **include a proper header file** since Flax uses paradigm *include-only-what-you-see*.
-But if you want easily include all common header you can include `Engine/Core/Common.h`.
+But if you want to easily include all the common headers you can include `Engine/Core/Common.h`.
 Also, as you've probably noticed the Visual Studio solution contains also **Flax** C\+\+ project (in Flax folder).
 You can freely browse the Flax code to learn more about API and available code utilities.
 If you downloaded the engine from Flax Store then it will contain only header files.
-Flax header files use **XML documentation tags** and are almost 100% documented so working with them is fairly smooth as you can quickly learn what given method/field does.
+Flax header files use **XML documentation tags** and are almost 100% documented so working with them is fairly smooth as you can quickly learn what a given method/field does.
 Those documentation comments are later parsed by the build tool and exposed to C# for scripting and editor tooltips.

-Now, to understand some basic concepts related to C\+\+ scripting in Flax let's analyze the following script that spawns decals on mouse clicks and places them at the geometry using raycast from mouse location:
+Now, to understand some basic concepts related to C\+\+ scripting in Flax let's analyze the following script that spawns decals on mouse clicks and places them at the geometry using a raycast from the mouse location:

 ```cpp
 #pragma once